ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Blade of Falkreath**: Deals 25 shock damage and half as much magicka damage.
 Does triple damage to constructs.
 * **Blade of the Pale**: Deals 25 fire damage.
 * **Bloodskal Blade**: Power attacks release an energy blast that deals 30 magic damage.
-* **Ebony Blade**: The Ebony Blade absorbs 0 health (6 per confidant, ally, or lover murdered with the blade).
+* **Ebony Blade**: The Ebony Blade absorbs 0 health (4 per confidant, ally, or lover murdered with the blade).
 Attacks are silent and victims do not become hostile.
 * **Grimsever**: Deals 30 frost damage and twice as much stamina damage.
 * **Jon's Twohander**: Best sever the limbs of others, before they will sever your own!
 * **Stormfang**: Deals 30 shock damage and half as much magicka damage.
 Does triple damage to constructs.
-* **Tyranus' Greatsword**: Summoned Daedra up to level 30 are sent back to Oblivion.
+* **Tyranus' Greatsword**: Summoned daedra up to level 30 are sent back to Oblivion.
 If the target is not banished, it will be dealt 120 magic damage.

 Battleaxe
 =========